 In the rainforest ecosystem, the number of symbiotic relationships between organisms is astounding.
 For example, the relationship between leafcutter ants and the fungus is highly observable in Belize.
 There is such a great number of these ants that paths are created by them.
 Leafcutter ant is a generic term for one of 47 species, in the orders Atta and Acromyrmex.
-They take leafs from plants and chew them up, this plant material is then fed to a fungus, which they eat.
+They take leaves from plants and chew them up, this plant material is then fed to a fungus, which they eat.
 In a sense they are farmers.
 Since the fungus receives a habitat and the ant receive food, this symbiotic relationship is mutualism.
 There is a dark side to this relationship though.
 If a plant is highly desirable by ants they will highly predate on said plant.
 Because of this, they are seen as pests by farmers, whose crops they can destroy.

 We saw a wide variety of epiphytes growing on a wide range of trees.
 Epiphytes are plants that live on the bark and the branches of other trees.
 This feature allows the plant to gain access to light with a limited energy investment.
 Most plant growth is limited by sunlight, water availability, and temperature.
 They are not parasitic but their weight can damage trees.
 This is an example of commensal as the trees are not harmed but the epiphyte benefits from the relationship.
 At the Mayan ruins, we saw one plant that has adapted to solve this issue by shedding its bark, so the epiphytes fall off with the bark.
 This worked fairly well for the tree but in one area a plant had managed to survive on the tree.
 The most commonly recognized epiphytes are pitcher plants, “air plants”, and mistletoe (Santalales).

 There are many interesting species to observe at Stone Mountain as well.
 During the rainy season in the pools clam shrimp (Laevicaudata) and fairy shrimp (Anostraca) can be observed.
 Both of these are orders of small bivalves and crustaceans.
-The fairy shrimp is most commonly known as the sea monkey.
+The fairy shrimp is most commonly known as the sea monkey or brine shrimp.
 Clam shrimps are very similar but they have a protective shell around the shrimp.
 They are both able to enter a state called diapause, in this state the eggs basically dry out and remain that way until it rains again.
 The eggs can even survive being out in space!
 Centuries later the eggs are still able to hatch.
 The species are not mobile unless they are aided by wind, bird’s feet, or currents.
 Fairy shrimp can well found on every single continent, including Antarctica.

 Before we dive into the different plants it is important to get some definitions straight.
 As with most of science, the general public tends to use terms that have very specific meanings and this can lead to confusions.
 It is also important to make sure that you are using live twigs to identify plants.
 Dead twigs will snap and can contain missing parts that will lead to misidentification.